Telescopic actions: Introduction

 Our proof is close in spirit to the proof of Kapovich in \cite{K}, where he shows that for any closed smooth spin $4$-manifold $M$ there exists a closed smooth $4$-manifold $N$ such that the connected sum $M\#N$ admits a conformally flat Riemannian metric.
 This implies, again by the twistor construction, that every finitely presented group is a subgroup (in fact a free factor) of the fundamental group of a compact complex $3$-fold.

 \parbf{Remarks.} Fundamental groups of K\"ahler manifolds satisfy various non-trivial restrictions, see for example \cite{ABCKT}, and not surprisingly all complex manifolds obtained by our construction are non-K\"ahler (see Remark at the end of Section \ref{sec:taubes}).
 In a similar vein $3$ and $4$-dimensional hyperbolic orbifolds were used by Fine and the first author in \cite{FP} in order to obtain non-K\"ahler manifolds with trivial canonical bundle.
 We note finally, that for every finitely-presented group $G$ there exists a $2$-dimensional irreducible complex-projective variety $W$ with the fundamental group $G$, so that all singularities of $W$ are normal crossings and Whitney umbrellas.
-This was proven very recently by Kapovich in \cite{K1} using a variation of our Theorem~\ref{thm:orbifold-3}. \parbf{Motivation.} The motivation comes from the following question of Gromov, see \cite[page 12]{gromov}.
+This was proven very recently by Kapovich in \cite{K1} using a variation of our Theorem~\ref{thm:orbifold-3}.

-\begin{thm}{Question} Is it true that every compact smooth $m$-dimensional manifold $M$ is homeomorphic (or even PL-homeomorphic) to the underlying space of a hyperbolic orbifold?

-In other words, is there a discrete co-compact isometric action on the hyperbolic $m$-space with the quotient space homeomorphic to $M$? \end{thm}

-The argument for ``NO'' has to be quite involved, at the moment we do not see any grounds on which such an argument could be built.
-If the answer is ``YES'', it might be given by a constructive argument.
-Here is a stronger conjecture which also suggests a constructive argument for Gromov's question.

-\begin{thm}{All-inclusive orbifold conjecture} Given a positive integer $m$, there is an $m$-dimensional hyperbolic orbifold $\mathcal O_m$, such that any compact smooth $m$-dimensional manifold $M$ is homeomorphic (or even PL-homeomorphic) to the underlying space of a finite orbi-cover of $\mathcal O_m$.